libp2p/specs/webrtc/browser-to-browser.md

 ## Motivation

-1. **Hole punching in the browser**: Enable two browsers or a browser and a server node to connect even though one or both are behind a NAT / firewall.
+**Hole punching in the browser** - Enable two browsers or a browser and a non-browser node to connect even though one or both are behind a NAT / firewall.

 ## Connection Establishment